imbbLab/EPIGENE/README.md

 ## Installation
 ##### R PACKAGES

+`EPIGENE` needs R 3.2 or higher.
 All required R packages are installed at the first run.\
 Nothing needs to be installed manually.

 > Overview of all packages: